lucadibello/mininet-yaml/docs/install-mininet.md

 # Install Mininet on your system

 Mininet offers a simple way to create virtual networks for testing and development purposes.
 It is a great tool to experiment with different network topologies without the need for physical setups.
-Pre-built packages are available for most Linux distributions and MacOS (via [Homebrew](https://brew.sh/)).
+Pre-built packages are available for most Linux distributions.

-Depending on your system you can install Mininet using the following commands:
+Depending on your distribution, you can install Mininet using the following commands:

 ### Debian-based systems